Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 I started to melt again, could he be any more perfect?

-When we got to the party it was good to see that there were some local girls there that we had met and hung out with the previous few days.
-He brought me a beer, which I sipped slowly, wishing it was one of those lemonades with all the crushed ice and lemon halves, because I had major nervous cotton mouth and beer wouldn’t cut it.
-I told him this jokingly to offset my distaste of beer, and before I knew it, he was offering to go back to the boardwalk and get me one before they closed.
-Of course I asked if I could come along.
+When we got to the party, it was good to see that there were some local girls there that we had met and hung out with the previous few days.
+While my friend sauntered over to them, he brought me a beer.
+I briefly joined my friend and the two local girls (again, to feel my legs and breathe normally) while I sipped it slowly, wishing it was one of those lemonades with all the crushed ice and lemon halves, because I had major nervous cotton mouth and beer wouldn’t cut it.
+After our little coffee clotch broke, I jokingly mentioned my lemonade craving to offset my distaste of beer.
+He immediately offered to go back to the boardwalk and get me one before the place closed.
+Of course, I said “No, no, no. it’s okay, water is fine”, but then I realized it might be a great way to be alone with him.

 “I was hoping you would ask.”
 He said with that sexy smile that now owned me.
 OMG, I could die right now, I thought, but not until he kissed me at least once.